Samsung Galaxy Watch 7 vs Garmin Venu 3

 Which one is better?

-The Garmin Venu 3 is the better buy for most people - its impressive 14-day battery life crushes the Galaxy Watch 7's daily charging needs.
-That said, grab the Samsung Galaxy Watch 7 if you want cutting-edge health features and a significantly faster processor.
+The Garmin Venu 3 is the better buy for most people - its 14-day battery life crushes the Samsung Galaxy Watch 7's 1-day performance.

 Who should buy each?

-Choose the Samsung Galaxy Watch 7 if: you want advanced health tracking features like ECG, need a fast processor for apps, or require seamless integration with your Samsung phone.
+Choose the Samsung Galaxy Watch 7 if: you want advanced health tracking features, need fast performance, or prefer a premium design.
 (1.19 oz weight, 32 GB storage)

-Choose the Garmin Venu 3 if: you want a stylish watch with long battery life, prefer making calls directly from your wrist, or engage in a variety of workout modes.
+Choose the Garmin Venu 3 if: you value long battery life, enjoy making calls from your wrist, or prefer a brighter display for everyday use.
 (1.66 oz weight, 8 GB storage)

 Conclusion